saivishwanathgoud/Python-Plotly-Dash-Visualization/README.md

 c) Figure = pass Data and Layout

-Call the plot function to get the visual as a HTML Webpage
+Call the plot function to get the visual as a HTML Webpage or init_notebook_mode